CVE-2023-6326: Master Slider - Responsive Touch Slider <= 3.9.10 - Cross-Site Request Forgery via process_bulk_action

-The Master Slider – Responsive Touch Slider plugin for WordPress is vulnerable to Cross-Site Request Forgery in all versions up to, and including, 3.9.3.
-This is due to missing or incorrect nonce validation on the 'process_bulk_action' function.
+The Master Slider – Responsive Touch Slider plugin for WordPress is vulnerable to Cross-Site Request Forgery in all versions up to, and including, 3.9.10.
+This is due to missing or incorrect nonce validation on the 'processbulkaction' function.
 This makes it possible for unauthenticated attackers to duplicate or delete arbitrary sliders via a forged request granted they can trick a site administrator into performing an action such as clicking on a link.
+CVE-2023-50900 and CVE-2024-6490 may be a duplicate of this issue.

 CVE-2023-6326 has a medium severity rating due to its potential impact on WordPress sites using the Master Slider plugin.